benedekrozemberczki/walklets/README.md

   --window-size INT      Window size for proximity statistic extraction.
 Default is 5.
   --min-count   INT      Minimal number of appeareances is to be kept.
 Default is 1.
   --workers     INT      Number of cores used for optimization.
 Default is 4.
-  --P   INT      Minimal number of appeareances is to be kept.
-Default is 1.
+  --walk-type   STR      Order of random walk.
+Default is `first`.
+  --P           FLOAT    Return hyperparameter for second-order walk.
+Default is 1.0.
-  --Q     INT      Number of cores used for optimization.
-Default is 4.
+  --Q           FLOAT    In-out hyperparameter for second-order walk.
+Default is 1.0.
 ```

 ### Examples